MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/store-policies/developer-policies.md

 ### 2.1 Content Requirements for Microsoft Edge Addon Catalog Listing

 Metadata and other content you submit to accompany your extension may not contain mature content.
-Submissions that do not meet Microsoft Edge Add-ons store listings requirements are rejected or promptly removed.
+Submissions that don't meet Microsoft Edge Add-ons store listings requirements are rejected or promptly removed.

 ### 2.2 Content Including Names, Logos, Original, and Third-party